 After taking into consideration all of the ideal factors that should go into your purchasing decision, what is the best type of pillow?
-The best type of pillow depends on you and what you prefer to sleep on, but some of the recommended options for side sleepers that provide the most overall support are memory foam, latex, and buckwheat pillows.
+The best type of pillow depends on you and what you prefer to sleep on, but some of the recommended options that would suit side sleepers are memory foam, latex, and buckwheat pillows.

 Memory foam and latex foam pillows have become one of the more popular options in the last few years because of their incredible ability to retain the shape of your body and provide equal support to both your neck and head.
 These options, unlike down filled pillows, do not let your head slump down into the pillow; rather they meet individual resistance requirements to provide optimal support.
 The cost of these options are decreasing and can now be found for as little as $20 at some stores, but they still remain one of the more expensive types on the market; however, memory foam pillows often come with some type of warranty and are expected to last for several years, whereas their latex cousins have been known to last up to 20-years in some extreme cases.

 Buckwheat pillows are an eco-friendly design made out of 100% natural buckwheat hulls.
 Sometimes companies will also use hops, grass, or other natural materials instead of buckwheat for the same purpose.
 Buckwheat doesn’t collapse like foam or feathers so you get an extra level of support .These pillows also don’t retain as much heat as other types on the market so they are great if you hate sleeping on a hot pillow or always find yourself flipping over the pillow in the middle of the night to find some relief.
 The only downside to buckwheat is that it is rather heavy, with some brands weighing as much as 4-5 pounds, and they will need to be replaced about every other year.